substance/interior/campaign.md

 Our architecture is ready to support collaborative workflows, so documents can be edited by multiple users, even in realtime.

-This basically means that if we manage to exceed our goals with the campaign, all the money will still be used for doing further work on Substance.

 ## Who are we?

 Our core team consists of three people: [Michael Aufreiter](http://github.com/michael), [Victor Saiz](http://github.com/vectorsize), [Oliver Buchtala](http://github.com/oliver----).
 <img src="http://interior.substance.io/images/campaign/team.png" width="100%" />

 We would also like to thank [Samo Korosec](http://dribbble.com/shots/158621-Rich-Text-Editor-Icons), [Tim Baumann](http://ot.substance.io) and [Remo Rauscher](http://vimeo.com/27730207) for their contributions.

 # Frequently asked questions

+**What happens if the campaign goal is not reached?**

+We're dedicated to the idea of making Substance happen anyway.
+If we don’t reach our goal, we’ll work with less, just moving slower.

+**What happens if the campaign goal is exceeded?**

+If we manage to exceed our goals with the campaign, all the money will still be used for doing further work on Substance (see "And then?" section).

-**How is it different from Google Docs**
+**How is it different from Google Docs?**

 Unlike Google Docs Substance focuses on structured content composition, leaving the layout part to the system not the user.
 Because of the absence of formatting utilities, it suggests structured, content-oriented writing.
 The Substance Composer is available as Open Source and can be extended by the developer community.
-We believe data integrity is important.
+It's is intended to be a platform, not a product.
+We believe data ethics are important.
 With Substance your data is stored locally, unless you share it with the public or a selected number of people.

 For any specific questions, please email us at: [info@substance.io](mailto:info@substance.io)

 Thank you,
 Team Substance